exonum/exonum-doc/src/architecture/storage.md

 # Exonum Data Model

-This page describes Exonum **data storage** principles, from the database engine used (LevelDB, RocksDB), to the abstractions that are used in client applications.
+This page describes Exonum **data storage** principles, from the database engine used (RocksDB), to the abstractions that are used in client applications.

 1. [Exonum table types](#table-types) lists supported types of data storage collections.
 Tables represent the highest abstraction level for data storage
-2. [Low-level storage](#low-level-storage) explains how tables are persisted using LevelDB and RocksDB
+2. [Low-level storage](#low-level-storage) explains how tables are persisted using RocksDB
 3. [View layer](#view-layer) describes the wrapper over the DB engine that ensures atomicity of blocks and transactions
 4. [List of system tables](#system-tables) contains tables